-26 Unique Things to Do in Denver Colorado From a Local
+35 Unique Things to Do in Denver, Colorado – From a Local

-Since moving here, I’ve discovered so many unique things to do in Denver every day.
-This isn’t your normal best-of sightseeing in Denver bucket list (no AI here!); you’ll find things that aren’t listed on any other list of Denver activities.
+Since moving here, I’ve discovered many unique things to do in Denver.
+This isn’t your typical best-of sightseeing in Denver bucket list (no AI here!); you’ll find things that aren’t listed on any other list of Denver activities.
+As a local, I’ll make sure you see the real Denver.
+You’ll find a mix of Denver tour experiences, great food, cocktails, and festivals around the Mile High City.

 I have also included a list of places to stay in Denver.
 These are places that I have personally stayed at or experienced.
-I try to pick ones that are more unique and also ones that support smaller local businesses rather than the big chains.
+I try to pick ones that are more unique and support smaller local businesses rather than the big chains.

 Table of Contents

 There’s a plethora of touristy things to do in Denver that cater to a diverse range of interests.
-Begin your exploration with a visit to the iconic Red Rocks Park and Amphitheatre, renowned for its stunning geological formations and hosting unforgettable concerts.
+You can go to a concert at the iconic Red Rocks Amphitheater, renowned for its stunning geological formations and unforgettable concerts.
 For art enthusiasts, the Denver Art Museum showcases an impressive collection spanning centuries and cultures.
-Immerse yourself in the historic charm of Larimer Square, known for its unique boutiques, vibrant nightlife, and delicious dining options.
+For sports nuts, you can see one of our many pro teams in action.
+And then there’s Larimer Square, where you’ll find all of the hottest restaurants.

-1. Discover Denver Through Street Art in RiNo
+1. Discover Denver Through a Street Art Tour in RiNo

 I love street art, and I find its transformation fascinating.
 It went from being a plague on cities in the past to something that cities welcome and commission.
 It’s as if suddenly the Coyote became best friends with the Road Runner and started to pay him to hang around.
-Denver has one of those stories for sure, and you’ll learn a bit about it on this cool 2-hour walking tour.
+Denver has one of those stories for sure, and you’ll learn about it on this cool 2-hour walking tour from Denver Graffiti Tour.

 Weekend in Colorado Springs: where to eat, stay, and adventure